mrsahibzada/Crepito99/README.md

 1. Install Flutter.
 2. Install Android Studio.
 3. Add flutter plugin to Android Studio.
-4. Clone [a link](https://github.com/mrsahibzada/Crepito99) GITHUB repository and add it to your Flutter Project.
+4. Clone [this](https://github.com/mrsahibzada/Crepito99) GITHUB repository and add it to your Flutter Project.
 5. Run the project on either an iOS or an Android emulator.

 # API Reference